joabron/parallel-nanoalloys/README.md

-This is a branch for you to test if you can pull/push/merge
+This is a branch for you to test if you can pull/push/merge/resolve conflicts